liborty/TokenCrypt/README.md

 The encrypted archive files are just meaningless 'random' data and thus can be stored anywhere, even 'on the cloud'.
 The critical part is to prevent a potential eavesdropper from matching up these three files, as that is the only way to decrypt them.
 That is why they are not given related names automatically.
 Normally, the user should choose unrelated paths/names for them and keep them well separated.
 As with private keys in asymmetric encryption.

-Previous versions had a vulnerability in as much as it was in theory possible to find a match somewhere on the internet between the `keyfile` and the `outfile`, based on the fact that they were both of the same size.
-As of `v1.1.0`, it is much harder to guess the right combination of three different files, all three of different sizes, with different names and in different places (it goes without saying that their names and places should be unrelated).
-Still, it is probably best to treat the `keyfile` as a private key and not to upload it anywhere.
+Previous versions had a vulnerability: it was in theory possible to find a match somewhere on the internet between the `keyfile` and the `outfile`, based on the fact that they were both of the same size.
+As of `v1.1.0`, it is much harder to guess the right combination of three different files, all three of different sizes, with different names and stored in different places (it goes without saying that their names and places should be unrelated).

 ## Introduction